Mother Teresa High School

 St. Mother Teresa High School is a Catholic secondary school in the Nepean district of Ottawa, Ontario, Canada.
+It is part of the Ottawa Catholic School Board (OCSB).
 It supports grades 7–12.
-The name of its sports team is the 'Titans'.
 The motto of the school is Amor et Dignitas or "love and dignity."

 Sports

-Mother Teresa has many sports teams, including alpine skiing, badminton, baseball (does not have a team every year), basketball, cross country running, field hockey, golf, handball, hockey, Nordic skiing, rugby, Ski Club, soccer, softball, field lacrosse, swimming, Touch Football, football, track and field, varsity girls' rugby, varsity girls touch football, volleyball, weight room, and wrestling.
+Mother Teresa has many sports teams, including alpine skiing, badminton, baseball, basketball, cross country running, curling, field hockey, golf, hockey, Ski Club, soccer, softball, field lacrosse, swimming, tackle football, track and field, varsity girls touch football, volleyball and wrestling.

 On May 28, 2014, the OFSAA division baseball team won the NCSSAA city championship giving the school its seventh city championship win of the school year.

+On May 21, 2025, the girls' tackle football team won the provincial championship against St. Benedict secondary school.
+The event took place in Vaughan, Ontario and ended with a score of 14 - 13 in favor of Mother Teresa.

 Arts

 Mother Teresa's Drama Department put on a production of twinkly stars in 2015.
-The production was nominated for 16 Cappies awards in total.

-Population

-The population of Mother Teresa is currently approximately 1500 students.
-The population has been steadily increasing with the increasing population of the sub-urban Barrhaven community.
-As much as it is a Catholic school, Mother Teresa is proud to be home to students of many different religions, ethnicities, and cultures from around the world which make up a tremendous part of its school spirit and heart.

-Academics

-High school subjects include: Mathematics (functions, calculus, etc.), English at all levels, French, Biology, Chemistry, Physics, Religion (mandatory for Catholic school diploma), Business Studies (accounting, management, marketing, etc.), Technology, Computer Science, Media Arts including broadcasting and animation, Parenting, Hospitality, Automotive and construction technology, Politics (not every year), World Issues (as of 2013), Sociology, and a variety of personal development and learning courses.

-Clubs and trips

-Mother Teresa supports many clubs and holds many trips.
-Clubs include Theatre (a drama production is held every year), Reach for the Top, Outdoor Club, Tax, Enrichment Program, and Red Maple Reading (offered to students in Grades 7 and 8).
-Mother Teresa's students are also encouraged to take part in one or more of the school's many trips, including the Stratford Festival Trip and its marine biology trip to St. Andrew's, NB.
+Lunchtime clubs

+Mother Teresa has a diverse selection of official lunchtime clubs that include, Key Club, Eco Club, Business Club, Trivia Club, Makerspace Club and Math Club.

+Social justice clubs

+Mother Teresa offers several lunchtime clubs for minority groups including the Latino Hispanic Student Association, Black Students' Association, Rainbow Alliance, Asian Student Association, Muslim Student Association, Indigenous Student Association and Filipino Student Association.

+Black History Month Showcase

+Mother Teresa hosts an annual event at the end of February to "celebrate black excellence".
+The Showcase generally includes poems, choreographed dancing and artwork and is organized by the school's Black Students' Association.
+In 2025, the Showcase included a fashion show.

+Feeder schools

+Mother Teresa's student population starting in the seventh grade, is maintained by a flow of former sixth grade students from surrounding OCSB elementary schools.

+The officially listed feeder schools are as listed: